 - Brochures: We’ve included a few brochures to help you learn more about Jesus, Wayfarer and Christianity in general.
 Take time to read through them and feel free to call or email our office with any questions they raise.
 Also, please take time to send in the feedback form—your input is very valuable to us!

-- Goodies: You should also find some edible gifts in the bag.
+- Goodies: You should also find some edible gifts in the gift bag.
 We want you to find our fellowship sweet, and to be fed on God’s truth each week!

 Thanks so much for taking the time to visit us!
 Come back again soon and worship with us again – you’re always welcome at Wayfarer!